Principes

 Their usual position was the second battle line.
 They fought in a quincunx formation, supported by light troops.
-They were eventually disbanded after the Marian reforms of 107 BC.
+They were eventually disbanded after the so-called "Marian reforms" of the late Roman Republic.

 History and deployment

 According to Pat Southern, principes appear to have been born from remnants of the old second class of the army under the Etruscan kings when it was reformed by Marcus Furius Camillus.
 The second class stood in some of the first few ranks of a very large phalanx and were equipped in a similar manner to principes.
 They would support the heavier first class in the front ranks.
 It is probable that engagements with the Samnites and a crushing defeat at the hands of the Gallic warlord Brennus, who both used many smaller military units rather than a few very large ones, taught the Romans the importance of flexibility and the inadequacy of the phalanx on the rough, hilly ground of central Italy.